I am a commissioned miniature painter, and of the many questions that I get asked, the answer to the following question gets the most raised eyebrows:

 But, I’ve settled into a speed routine for most projects that require large numbers of models in the 28-35mm scale.

 The brush I reach for when I need speed and efficiency is the Citadel Medium Base Brush.
+I think this is the best brush for basing any 28-35mm scaled model.

 - Citadel Medium Base Brush ($8)